lukestrickland/ggdmc/README.md

 Below is an example using the LBA Model (Brown & Heathcote, 2008).
 See the tutorials in Heathcote et al., (2018) for more.
 Note to be more explicit, the functions in _ggdmc_ usually informs the user what they are doing, such as _BuildModel_ below.
 The syntax differs slightly from DMC.
+Also note that the sequence of parameters in a parameter vector (i.e., p.vector) must strictly follow the sequence in the _p.vector_ reported by BuildModel.

 ```
 require(ggdmc)